keycloak/keycloak/examples/broker/google-authentication/README.md

 From this example, you'll learn how to:

-* Setup a social identity provider for a specific realm
+* Set up a social identity provider for a specific realm
 * Store tokens from a social identity provider and use these tokens to invoke the social provider API

 Basically, once you try to access the application for the first time, you'll be redirected to Keycloak's login page.